 \subsection{Component A: Appropriate Combination of Metrics Based on Trigger Scale}

-Poisoning the ``hard'' samples leads the model to learn the strong correspondence between triggers and the target label \(y_t\) for ``better'' classification, thereby avoiding the hard-to-learn challenge in such samples.
+Poisoning the ``hard'' samples leads the model to learn the strong correspondence between triggers and the target label \(y_t\) to avoid the hard-to-learn challenge in such samples.
 Component A ascertains two critical selection factors and utilizes the \textit{\textbf{trigger scale}} to guide an optimal combination for selecting ``harder'' samples, thereby enhancing attacks' ASR. \paragraph{Forgetting Event} Given a sample \((x_i,y_t)\) in the target-label set \(D_t\), Forgetting Event denotes the event when the sample is classified from \(y_t\) to \(y_m (y_m\neq y_t)\), whose frequency can be represented as \(Num_{forget}(x_i)\).
 Sample selection based on Forgetting Event can be represented as:

 \paragraph{Category Diversity} Through exploration experiments in Figure 2 A\&B, samples exhibit a significant difference in category diversity during misclassification events of samples.
 According to Part C, higher category diversity can enhance the ASR of Badnets, thereby serving as a significant metric in sample selection.
 We use \(\mu\) to represent the mean of \(\{N{e}((x_i,y_i),y_m)(y_m\neq y_t)\}\).
 The selected samples are expected to exhibit higher Category Diversity in relatively balanced proportions: